ASTM F963-17 Children’s Product Safety Standard: An Overview

 3. Create warning label files

-It is also important that importers and manufacturers of children’s products keep into consideration what warning labels should be printed or attached to their product or packaging.
+It is also important that importers and manufacturers of children’s products consider what warning labels should be printed or attached to their products or packaging.

 4. Lab testing